vjanousk/mouse-go-analysis/README.md

 # Mouse Gene Ontology enrichment analysis pipeline

 This repository represents a bioinformatic pipeline to carry Gene Ontology enrichment analysis for low and high divergence genes among two house mouse subspecies.
-The pipeline is used as an exercise at the course on UNIX and work with genomic data.
+The pipeline is used as an exercise at the course on Unix and work with genomic data.

 ## Overview